 But in the end, they’ll love you that much more when your protagonist eventually wins.

 Characters are always important, there’s no getting around that.
-Proper character development is necessary when writing any novel.
+Proper character development is necessary when writing suspense novels.

 But, the complexity and depth of your main character(s) are especially crucial to a thriller.
 You’re going to put your character through hell.
 They are going to be scared, hurt, and overall miserable – until you give them the win.